 The claims include such whoppers as there isn't evidence to support the claim that e-cigarettes help smokers actually quit smoking, that vaping is less harmful than smoking, and that vaping encourages teens to start vaping because of the flavors and may lead them to actual smoking.

 Of course the guidelines for vaping laws and regulations haven't changed even though science has refuted essentially the entire report.

 For the most part these are either poor or authoritarian countries, where the local populations are usually pretty heavy smokers; i.e. countries whose populations would be best served by switching to vaping from smoking just do the cost of healthcare for smoking related diseases.

-Some first world countries with socialized medicine have also banned vaping which is a surprise, seeing as the health risks are so much lower with e-cigs than the tobacco.
-Traditional cigarettes are still more widely available than e-cigarettes despite the health risk differental.
+Some first world countries with socialized medicine have also banned vaping which is a surprise, seeing as the health risks are so different with e-cigs than the tobacco.
+Traditional cigarettes are still more widely available than e-cigarettes despite the health risk differential.